gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 So what's the difference?

-If you compare the outputs of the two commands, you can see that everything up until the line that says `info bootstrap finished` are the same.
+If you compare the outputs of the two commands (develop vs build), you can see that everything (with the exception of deleting html and css files) up until the line that says `info bootstrap finished` are the same.
 However, `gatsby build` runs some additional steps to prepare your site to go live after the bootstrap phase.

-Rather than starting a webpack dev server, image thumbnails are generated, production JavaScript and CSS bundles are created, as well as static HTML for pages.
+The following output shows the differences between the above two examples:

 ```diff:title=develop-vs-build
 success open and validate gatsby-configs - 0.051 s